DylanPant/DylanPant/README.md

 ## Hey There! 👋
 Welcome to my GitHub!
 Here, you'll find all the amazing projects I've made and maintained.
+Over the years, I've worked with Java, React, Python, and a bit of C# here and there.
+AI/ML has been a fun side-topic I've been exploring while studying cybersecurity.

-I'm currently working on building my skillset with Python, AI/ML, and Networking.
+I'm currently working on building my skillset with Golang, SQL, and creating multi-model agents.
+Let's see how this year goes!

 <!--
 **DylanPant/DylanPant** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.